 The battery in supported Jubal A. Early’s lines near Fredericksburg and at Salem Church.
 It fired 820 rounds but suffered few casualties.

-The Rockbridge Artillery was positioned on Benner’s Hill to the northeast of Cemetery Hill on the second and third day of the battle.
-It participated in the artillery bombardment of Union lines in preparation for Pickett’s Charge on the 3rd.
+The Rockbridge Artillery was commanded at the Battle of Gettysburg by Captain Archibald Graham.
+It was positioned on Benner’s Hill to the northeast of Cemetery Hill on the second and third day of the battle.
+The battery participated in the artillery bombardment of Union lines in preparation for Pickett’s Charge on the 3rd.
 During the campaign, the battery fired 439 rounds and suffered twenty casualties.

 Retreat to Virginia